-With the approved design, the building will be oriented so the widest façade (containing the main entrances) is oriented toward the northern or side lot line due to the topography of the property.
-This area will include the customer and employee parking area.
-Due to the elevation difference (of approximately 15-20 feet) between the parking lot and the street, the parking will be minimally visible from the road.
-The approved landscaping would also further screen the parking lot.
-There will be no parking in the front yard, between the building and Brightseat Road.
+With the proposed design, the building will be oriented so the widest façade (containing the main entrances) is oriented toward the northern or side lot line due to the topography of the property.
+This area would include the customer and employee parking area.
+Due to the elevation difference (of approximately 15-20 feet) between the parking lot and the street, the parking would be minimally visible from the road.
+The proposed landscaping would also further screen the parking lot.
+There is no parking proposed in the front yard, between the building and Brightseat Road.